Environment of Argentina: Flora

+Fauna

 Many species live in the subtropical north.
 Prominent animals include big cats like the jaguar and puma; primates (howler monkey); large reptiles (crocodiles), the Argentine black and white tegu and a species of caiman.
 Other animals include the tapir, peccary, capybara, bush dog, and various species of turtle and tortoise.
 There are a wide variety of birds, notably hummingbirds, flamingos, toucans, and swallows.

 The central grasslands are populated by the giant anteater, armadillo, pampas cat, maned wolf, mara, cavias, and the rhea (ñandú), a large flightless bird.
 Hawks, falcons, herons, and tinamous (perdiz, Argentine "false partridges") inhabit the region.
 There are also pampas deer and pampas foxes.
 Some of these species extend into Patagonia.

 The western mountains are home to animals including the llama, guanaco and vicuña which are among the most recognizable species of South America.
 Also in this region are the fox, viscacha, Andean mountain cat, kodkod, and the largest flying bird in the New World, the Andean condor.

 Southern Argentina is home to the cougar, huemul, pudú (the world's smallest deer), and introduced, non-native wild boar.
 The coast of Patagonia is rich in animal life: elephant seals, fur seals, sea lions and species of penguin.
 The far south is populated by cormorants.

-The territorial waters of Argentina have abundant ocean life; mammals such as dolphins, orcas, and whales like the southern right whale, a major tourist draw for naturalists.
+The territorial waters of Argentina have abundant ocean life.
+There are mammals such as dolphins, orcas, and whales, like the southern right whale, which is a major tourist draw.
 Sea fish include sardines, Argentine hakes, dolphinfish, salmon, and sharks; also present are squid and king crab (centolla) in Tierra del Fuego.
-Rivers and streams in Argentina have many species of trout and the South American golden dorado fish.
+Rivers and streams in Argentina have many species of trout and the South American golden dorado.
 Well known snake species inhabiting Argentina include boa constrictors and a very venomous pit viper named the yarará.
 The hornero was elected the national bird after a survey in 1928.

+Insects, like Eriopis connexa are found throughout the country.

 Environmental issues

-The largest oil spill in fresh water was caused by a Shell Petroleum tanker in the Río de la Plata, off Magdalena, on January 15, 1999, polluting the environment, drinking water, and local wildlife.
+The largest fresh-water oil spill was caused by the Estrella Pampeana, a Shell Petroleum tanker in the Río de la Plata, off Magdalena, on January 15, 1999, polluting the environment, drinking water, and local wildlife.

 Argentina had a 2018 Forest Landscape Integrity Index mean score of 7.21/10, ranking it 47th globally out of 172 countries.

+In 2025, the Supreme Court of Justice adopted a historic decision against oil pollution in Calilegua, ordering the immediate cessation of exploitation of the Caimancito oilfield and establishing an environmental restoration plan with a deadline in 2030.
+The case was promoted by a group of residents of Calilegua National Park.
+Already in 2021, the Supreme Court ordered to stop hydrocarbon exploitation there.
+When voting, Judge Lorenzetti emphasized that environmental protection must prevail as demanded by Law 22,351, and the welfare of future generations.